 Additional authentication credentials, which are beyond the scope of this specification, may be required in order for the client to use an access token.
-This is typically referred to as a senderconstrained access token, such as Mutual TLS Access Tokens [RFC8705].
+This is typically referred to as a sender-constrained access token, such as DPoP [I-D.ietf-oauth-dpop] and Mutual TLS Access Tokens [RFC8705].